Inkatha Freedom Party: Policies and ideology

 In 2018, the party issued an official statement, penned by MP, Narend Singh, stating that the time had come to discuss the possibility of reinstating the death penalty in South Africa.

-Ideologically, the party has been positioned on the right-wing of the spectrum although on its platform the IFP places itself in the political centre ground, stating it rejects "both centralised socialism, as well as harsh anything goes liberalism."
+Ideologically, the party has been positioned on the right-wing of the spectrum, although on its platform the IFP places itself in the political centre ground, stating it rejects "both centralised socialism, as well as harsh anything goes liberalism."
 The party states that it bases its values on Ubuntu/Botho tribal values and supports a pluralist, shared future for South Africa in which all groups have equal rights.
-Additionally, the party supports strong law & order policies, in particular calling for harsher penalties for people who commit violence against women and children.
+The party supports strong law & order policies, in particular calling for harsher penalties for people who commit violence against women and children.
+The IFP supports the Zulu monarchy and investing more powers and recognition of the constitutional monarch of the KwaZulu-Natal region.
+In 2023, the party criticised the African National Congress' close relations to Hamas and Iran following the October 7 attacks and denounced antisemitism in South Africa.